 Tip 1: Master the Basics of Multiples and Factors

 Before diving into LCM, ensure you have a strong grasp of multiples and factors.
-Understand how to list multiples of a number and how to find the factors of a number.
+Day to day, understand how to list multiples of a number and how to find the factors of a number.
 This foundational knowledge will make understanding LCM much easier.

 - Example: List the first few multiples of 7: 7, 14, 21, 28, 35.